GeekInTheNorth/GeekInTheNorth.github.io/StottSecurity.md

 currentversion: "3.2.0"
 ---

-[Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely) is an AddOn for [Optimizely](https://www.optimizely.com/) CMS that allows a CMS Administrator to manage security headers that are used to protect the CMS website without requiring a code deployment.
-This AddOn is free to use and is covered by an [MIT License](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/blob/main/LICENSE.txt).
-If you wish to support the ongoing development of this AddOn, then please click on the [ko-fi](https://ko-fi.com/V7V0RX2BQ) button below to donate or buy me a coffee.
+[Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely) is an Add-on for [Optimizely](https://www.optimizely.com/) CMS that allows a CMS Administrator to manage security headers that are used to protect the CMS website without requiring a code deployment.
+This Add-on is free to use and is covered by an [MIT License](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/blob/main/LICENSE.txt).
+If you wish to support the ongoing development of this Add-on, then please click on the [ko-fi](https://ko-fi.com/V7V0RX2BQ) button below to donate or buy me a coffee.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V0RX2BQ)